Sciatica Pain

 Comprehensive Assessment

-We start with a full movement and neurological assessment to identify where the nerve is being affected and what’s contributing to your symptoms.
+We begin with a thorough movement and neurological assessment to identify where the nerve is being affected and what factors are contributing to your pain.
+Understanding your sciatica allows us to develop the most effective sciatica pain treatment plan.

 Manual Therapy and Soft Tissue Techniques